Cognitive cascades: How to model (and potentially counter) the spread of fake news: Analysis of Results

 These results qualitatively match what has been observed in misinformation literature.
 Even when exposed to factual or scientific evidence (e.g. that wearing masks would mitigate the COVID-19 pandemic), people who are already skeptical of mask-wearing are not able to be swayed.
 They often instead rationalize their existing beliefs \cite{del2016spreading,van2018partisan,porot2020science,bail2018exposure}.
 Additionally, mass-exposure to a given message still has a chance to sway agents in our model -- proportionally to how distant that message is to agent beliefs.
 This captures the illusory truth \cite{begg1992dissociation,swire2020searching} and mere-exposure effects \cite{zajonc1968attitudinal}.

-We can also quantify this result.
+We can also quantify this result by analyzing the cascading behavior for any given message.
 For any message $m_j$ from a list $M_i : t \to (m_0, m_1, ..., m_j), m_j \in \mathcal{M}, j \geq 0$ sent by an institution $i$ at time step $t$, there will be a probability that any agent $u$ will believe the message, which depends on the factors listed above.
 In terms of our model,

 \begin{enumerate} \item[$(1)$] becomes the probability of $m_i$ being received and believed by any neighbor $N(u)$ of $u$; \end{enumerate}

 To travel from institution $i$ to agent $u$, a message must follow a directed path through the graph, $w_{iu} = (v_1, v_2,...,v_n)$ where $v_1=i$ and $v_n=u$.
 The probability of a message being passed down the entire path can be expressed as: